Orpheon Voices

 Brighton Festival:

-Pierrot Lunaire, an extravaganza for a cast of 69, using poetry, eurythmy
+Pierrot Lunaire, an extravaganza for a cast of 69, using the poems of Otto

-Virginia and Vita for a summer’s evening, a solo-voice, solo-cello
+Virginia and Vita for a Summer’s Evening was a solo-voice, solo-cello

-Window on Poetry is a monthly meeting place for those who love poetry.
-It
+Window on Poetry is a monthly meeting-place for those who love poetry.

 |